WHY we need you in the Philippines

 The capital city, Manila is a hustling and bustling place, with plenty of culture.
 Be sure to check out the museums, art galleries, old buildings, cafes and bars.

-Older participants or over 65 years are required to have a medical clearance as proof of their physical fitness as they may perform various activities.
+Older participants over 65 years are required to have a medical clearance as proof of their physical fitness as they may perform various activities.

 Additional Equipment

-The Philippines is a Conservative Country, please wear modest clothing covering knees and shoulders.
+The Philippines is a Conservative Country, so please wear modest clothing covering knees and shoulders.
 Loose and long clothing is both respectful and tends to keep you cooler in hot climates.

 The Philippines consists of more than 7000 islands and is a land apart from the mainland of Southeast Asia.
 The people are, simply, Filipinos – and proud of it.
 Welcoming, warm and relentlessly upbeat, it is they who captivate and ultimately ensnare visitors.